What Is VIPKid?

 VIPKID pays their teachers through direct bank deposits between the 10th and the 15th of each month so you will need to submit your bank information in order to get paid.

 Regarding VIPKID taxes, all teachers are classified as independent contractors and are responsible for reporting all wages and paying all of their own taxes.
 If you’re American you can read more on the IRS website – if you have a different nationality you can check out this guide, though it’s still written through the lens of being an American taxpayer.

 If you want to know more about paying taxes with VIPKID, they have a pretty in-depth guide on their site that covers the topic in far more detail than I ever could:

 Like their bonuses and incentives, VIPKID continues to adjust and improve their hiring and interview process and has streamlined their interview process to ensure only the best candidates make it through – still, if you meet the requirements and can deliver during your interview, you should be fine!

 easily engage students

 ManyCam Studio: Ready to use effects, backgrounds, and whiteboard to keep students engaged!

 Let’s take a look at the general process once you apply on their site and then dive into each step in detail!

-This step is either done live or via a recorded video that you create (your choice).
-If you chose the live option it will be on China time (just like your classes) and will follow a traditional interview format and include a short demo class.
+The demo lesson can either take place live in front of a VIPKID representative or via a recorded video that you create (your choice).
+If you choose the live option it will be on China time (just like your classes) and will follow a traditional interview format and include a short demo class.

-For both of these, VIPKID will send you a lesson (or lessons) to use during your demo class so you can prepare – you don’t have to knock their socks off but you should review and prepare (for example, props are optional but can make a huge impact).
+For both of these, you will have access to the slides for your demo class so you can prepare – you don’t have to knock their socks off but you should review and prepare (for example, props are optional but can make a huge impact).

 Expect the interviewer to look for overall appearance, teaching style (make sure to use lots of TPR) and your ability to teach the lesson they provided.
 They will provide feedback and make the decision on whether or not you should move forward in the interview process.